BMP-TUD/pyCLINE/paper.md

 After training, we can provide a set of $u$ together with $u_t=0$ (requirement for a nullcline) as inputs and learn the corresponding values of $v$ that describe $u_t = f(u,v)=0$.
 As a result, we learn the structure of a nullcline in the phase space $u,v$, to which other white-box methods can be applied to learn the symbolic equations, yet on a decisively simpler optimization problem then time series data.

-# Statement of need

-`pyCLINE` is a Python package that allows to easily set up and use the CLINE method as explained and shown in [@Prokop2025].
-It is based on the Python Torch implementation `pyTorch` [@Paszke2019] and allows to quickly implement the identification of nullcline structures from simulated or measured time series data.
-The implementation of `pyCLINE` allows to generate exemplary data sets from scratch, correctly prepare data for training and set up the feed forward neural network for training.

-`pyCLINE` was designed to be used by researchers experienced with the use of machine learning or laymen that are interested to apply the method to either different models or measured data.
-This allows for simple and fast implementation in many fields that are interested in discovering nullcline structures from measured data, that can help develop novel or provide proof for existing models of dynamic (oscillatory) systems.

 # Usage